LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > - The paper often mixes gradual typing and migratory typing.
 It is unclear how
 >   it distinguishes them.

 The paper uses the two terms interchangeably after the introduction, because the distinction between the two does not change the evaluation method.
-Specifically, in the gradual typing setting the components are smaller than whole modules, and there are more possible intermediate types (incorporating Dyn) between untyped and fully-typed, both of which just end up making the configuration lattice larger.
+Specifically, in the gradual typing setting the components are smaller than whole modules, and there are more possible intermediate types (incorporating Dyn) between untyped and fully-typed, both of which just end up making the configuration lattice much much larger.

 > - In principle, Natural blame should always point out the faulty components